 Technological innovators like Too Good To Go are helping to reduce shocking levels of food waste across society but hotdogs have a short lifespan and are usually made to order so we rarely have significant amounts of food remaining after service.
 Leftovers either go to staff or are offered to homeless people.
 In London you don’t usually have to go far to find a hungry person living on the streets.

-Our sausages are award-winning and sourced from butchers who take a long view with respect to both the environment and quality (ultimately the same thing).
+Our sausages are sourced from Red Tractor certified farms which means high animal welfare, low meat miles and UK origin.
 We recognise the environmental pressures generated by livestock farming and are committed to increasing non-meat choices on our menus.
 We currently offer great vegetarian and vegan hot dogs, a growing percentage of our sales.

 Our bakery is local to our East London base and has been run by the same family for over a century, an extraordinary achievement.
 They continue to supply our fresh-baked rolls early each morning and long may they flourish.